-While some couples see some sort of counselor or spiritual advisor before getting married, others married couples wait until they begin having difficulties to seek professional help.
-It's normal to have fights, arguments, and difficulties in your marriage, but to make sure the small stuff doesn't snowball into something much larger, it's important to take care of your relationship and keep a few key things in mind.
+While some couples may see some sort of counselor or spiritual adviser before getting married, other married couples wait until they begin having difficulties to seek professional help.
+It's normal to have arguments and other issues in your marriage but, to make sure the small stuff doesn't snowball into something much larger, it's important to take care of your relationship and keep a few key things in mind.

 Meet the Expert

-Terry Eagan, M.D., is a marriage counselor and medical director of Moonview Sanctuary in Santa Monica, California.
+- Terry Eagan, MD, is a marriage counselor and medical director of Moonview Sanctuary in Santa Monica, California.

 Communicate With Each Other

 “Talk, talk, talk,” says Eagan.
-Communication about everything from small things such as how you spent your day to big things such as how to spend your money is vital to a healthy marriage.
+Communication about everything from small things, such as how you spent your day, to big things, such as how to spend your money, is vital to a healthy marriage.
 It helps you get to know each other better, resolve issues, and stay connected to your spouse.

-Break Your Routine
+Break Your Routine With Date Nights

-Look Good for Each Other
+Dress Up for Each Other 'Just Because'

 Maintain Your Individuality